Situated just 100m from Brean Sands Beach, Holiday Resort Unity offers the ideal location for a traditional beach holiday in winter.

 Dog Friendly Holidays

 On a crisp, sunny day hardly anything beats a walk along the beach.
 All the beaches are dog friendly out of season, so if you are bringing your four-legged friend(s) on holiday with you, it is an ideal time to wrap up and enjoy!
 And even if you don’t have a dog, you can still enjoy the seven miles of golden sands we have on our doorstep.
+Enjoy lunch or coffee and cake in COAST, our award-winning dog friendly cafe situated at Brean Leisure Park, which also offers an exclusive menu for dogs!

 The solitude of a winter seaside resort offers a perfect form of escapism.
 The coast is widely known to promote positive mental health, and many studies have proven the health benefits of being by the sea, and the sound of waves alters wave patterns in the brain lulling a person into a deeply relaxed state.
 Relaxing in this way can help rejuvenate the mind and body.
 Whether you choose to walk, or just sit with a hot flask of tea and watch the horizon, it is the perfect time of year to take time out and refocus and rejuvenate.